Alisson Linhares

 More info

-I am a developer with more than 12 years of experience designing applications for various computer architectures and operating systems, including Android, iOS, macOS, Windows and Linux.
+I am a developer with more than 16 years of experience designing applications for various computer architectures and operating systems, including Android, iOS, macOS, Windows, and Linux.
 Unlike most developers, my practical skills are not confined to a specific layer of the computing stack.
-I am curious, self-taught and capable of working across the entire system - from CPU design, firmware, and operating systems to compilers and higher-level software, such as VR/AR games, 3D physics simulations, responsive websites, and AI-driven applications.
-Given my expertise and generalist background, I am seeking a Systems Engineer position where my skills can be fully utilized and challenged.
+I am curious, self-taught, and capable of working across the entire system, from CPU design, firmware, and operating systems to compilers and higher-level software, such as VR/AR games, 3D physics simulations, responsive websites, and AI-driven applications.